 However, to host major events, you need a stable, substantive source of income.
 Our only revenue-generating (and our major) event is the Memorial Day weekend Drivers' School (HPDE) and Club Race.
 In order to sustain Chapter operations and any other activities, it is essential that the weekend be a financial success.
 Last year, the Board had a short time to sort out event management, and, frankly, we missed several critical details, which significantly impacted the Chapter.
 If we are to continue our existence, we must "get it right" this year.
 That means, providing an enjoyable, informative driving experience on the "school" side of the event.
 And, hosting the North American Challenge race—the major event of each race season and something a Chapter does usually only once in a decade—is important to us and all of Club Racing.

 So, if you have time to assist with registration and check-in tech, drivers' school activities, or race assistance, please contact a Board member and plan to be at Mid-Ohio during Memorial Day weekend.
 If you've always wanted to do a school or know someone who has, plan for this year and contact a Board member for information.
-The story of my first time appeared in the March, 1998 Roundel (we'll be posting the text shortly on our web site for you "younger" members to read).

 What's the Chapter have for you, if track events aren't your fortè?
 We have a very active ZBimmer group, doing a drive per month during the season.
 Roundel Weekly columnist (and local Chapter member) Chris Doersen and I are planning a limited-attendance Connoisseurs' Vintner Visit to Harpersfield Vineyard in Geneva for late April.
 Now wait!
 If you don't want to spend that much time with a vintner or don't make the cut-off, I'm planning the regular winery drive for early June!
 As well, I'll schedule other events for summer and fall, and we'll finish our drive season with a brewery run in October.